 Any S-Bahn and get off at Rosenheimer Platz, walk from there.

 Entrance Fee: Unlike Oktoberfest, Starkbierfest in Munich is not free and there is an entrance fee.
 If you arrive first thing in the morning, you need to cough up 2 Euros.
 If you arrive after 5 pm on a weekday or 3 pm on a weekend, you’ll need about 9 Euros to get in, but you get a voucher for a beer.
 There is a little ticket booth as you walk up, so make sure to pay and get your ticket for that beer.

 Beer Cost: 1 Liter of beer costs about 8 Euros.

-*Prices of beer change nearly ever year, I have yet to get for 2020, so prices may change.
-I plan on trying to go the first or second day, and will update the post ASAP, but be prepared for higher cost.
+*Prices of beer change nearly every year, and who knows what it will be once it hopefully opens again in 2022, after a two year breake.
+I plan on trying to go the first or second day and will update the post ASAP, but be prepared for a higher cost.

 Cash or Card?: Cards are NOT accepted, bring plenty of cash for the entrance, beer, and food.

 Reservations are encouraged for Saturday, Sunday, and evenings.
 You will book for a group of 10, and each person pays 13.50 Euros for a total of 135 Euros.
 Each person gets an 11.50 Euro voucher for drinks.
 Don’t worry though, you really don’t need a reservation if you arrive early enough.
 Chances are if you’re reading this in February or March, it’s too late to book, so plan ahead for next year, and just wing it – you’ll be fine.

 Other Starkbier Festivals Around Munich